 Against this backdrop, Football for Fathers is a unique, grassroots success story.
 Established in spring 2017, Football for Fathers is a community-based club for football-loving dads.
 Based in Hitchin, Hertfordshire, the club provides fun, competitive weekly football sessions for men of all abilities, aged 30 and above.

-Alex Williamson, a Hitchin Dad and member since 2017 commented: “Since starting at the club I've lost over two stone and my resting heart rate is down to the low 50s.
+Alex Williamson, a Hitchin Dad and player since 2017 commented: “Since starting at the club I've lost over two stone and my resting heart rate is down to the low 50s.
 Beyond the physical health benefits, the sessions are friendly and fun.
 I’ve found it a great help in managing the inevitable stresses of work and family life.
 It’s a very friendly and welcoming vibe and has also helped expand my social circle.”

 Adam Nethersole, one of the club’s Founding Fathers said:“Football for Fathers has become something of an institution in Hitchin, and we believe it’s a unique footballing concept in the UK.
 Community football is a fantastic way to bring men - often living busy, stressful lives – together, in a welcoming, supportive club-culture.
 Our survey results validate what we have created – a club we are all very proud of.”